 What are the steps?

-- Use the free Good Sensory Learning dyslexia screener.
-This quick 20-question assessment can be administered and scored by a parent/guardian, teacher, or taken by the individual who may have dyslexia.
-This will help to determine whether there is enough symptomology to warrant formal testing.
+- Use the free Comprehensive Dyslexia Screener.
+This quick online screener can be online and will tell you whether there is enough symptomology to warrant formal testing.

 - After a formal diagnosis has been made and properly documented, one may contact one's school or workplace and request a meeting to determine “reasonable accommodations.”
 Please note that the DSM-5, published by the American Psychiatric Association (APA), is the manual that is used to diagnose disabilities.
 It includes codes for all mental health disorders.
 At present, dyslexia falls under the category Specific Learning Disorder with impairment in reading.

 Once Diagnosed, How Can I Help a Student with Dyslexia?

 If you would like to learn about products that can assist with the remediation of dyslexia, CLICK HERE.

 Yes, you can also get copies of my

 - Executive Functioning Screener - CLICK HERE to learn more.